unoplatform/uno/doc/articles/controls/WebView.md

 postWebViewMessage({"some": ['values',"in","json",1]});
 ```

-> **Note:** Make sure not to omit the `JSON.stringify` calls for Android, iOS and macOS as seen in the snippet above, as they are crucial to transfer data correctly.
+> **Note:** Make sure not to omit the `JSON.stringify` calls for Android, iOS, and macOS as seen in the snippet above, as they are crucial to transfer data correctly.

 To receive the message in C#, subscribe to the `WebMessageReceived` event: